 The History of Southern California Snow Conditions chart is the best expression I've devised for displaying the range and incidence of snow conditions.
 In order to construct such a chart it is necessary to have week by week reports of conditions.
 Craig's Report contains an archive of close to 2 reports per week from Craig Morris and some of his friends at Fernie Alpine Resort.
-I've utilized these reports since 1996-1997 to create a chart for the past 11 seasons.
+I utilized these reports since 1996-1997 to create a chart for the 13 seasons Craig skied Fernie regularly.

 The focus of these